Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 I love recreating the best Mexican food recipes inspired by traditional and authentic flavorful dishes.
-These homemade bean and cheese burritos are made with delicious refried beans and melty cheese baked inside crispy flour tortillas.
+These bean and cheese burritos are made with delicious refried beans and melty cheese baked inside crispy flour tortillas.

 Beans, tortillas and cheese sitting on a countertop.